rainforestapp/rainforest-cli/README.md

 You can either pass the token with `--token YOUR_TOKEN_HERE` CLI option, or put it in the `RAINFOREST_API_TOKEN` environment variable.

-You can customize the amount of threads to use when making HTTP requests by setting the `RAINFOREST_THREADS` to the number of threads you'd like to use.
-If you are noticing API errors when fetching or updating multiple tests, lowering this value can help.
-The default value is `16`.

 ## Options

 #### Running Tests